 Our role is to create the masterplan for the site and to manage the subsequent delivery of all development.

 A masterplan is the beginning of a process.
 It is a flexible framework, built on strong principles that will guide future development and help to safeguard quality and site heritage.
 It is not a fixed plan for the final buildings which will be constructed, but will establish the criteria that investors and developers must satisfy if they wish to put forward plans, ensuring that any future development is right for the city.

-Currently we anticipate a first draft of the masterplan to be ready for discussion in October (2017) and there will be a public consultation process around the masterplan in November.
-We will be announcing the details of that consultation in due course.
+There will be a public consultation process around the masterplan in early 2018.
+We will be announcing further details of the consultation in due course.